Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Related work

 \section{Related work}

-\paragraph{Self-play and co-evolution for LLMs.} A growing family of methods trains LLMs through self-generated curricula.
-SPIN distinguishes human from model text to iteratively refine an SFT model~\citep{chen2024selfplayfinetuningconvertsweak}.
-Absolute Zero, R-Zero, MAE, and Socratic-Zero use executable environments or co-evolving challenger-solver architectures to mine increasingly challenging tasks from minimal seed data~\citep{zhao2025absolutezero,huang2025rzero,chen2025mae,socratic_zero}.
-R-Few stabilizes self-evolution with lightweight human supervision~\citep{r_few}, and SPICE grounds generation in document retrieval~\citep{liu2025spice}. \citet{mishra2026preventing} address curriculum collapse by using a semantic coverage signal over an embedding-induced partition, but, like the others, the intervention targets problem selection rather than the proposer's action space.
-We adopt R-Zero's two-model architecture as our experimental framework because its challenger is directly observable, enabling controlled study of diversity interventions.
+\paragraph{Self-play and co-evolution for LLMs.} A growing family of methods trains LLMs on curricula they generate themselves~\citep{rrv2026midtrainingselfgenerateddataimproves}.
+SPIN refines an SFT model by having it distinguish human text from its own~\citep{chen2024selfplayfinetuningconvertsweak}.
+Absolute Zero, R-Zero, MAE, and Socratic-Zero mine increasingly challenging tasks from minimal seed data, through executable environments or co-evolving challenger-solver pairs~\citep{zhao2025absolutezero,huang2025rzero,chen2025mae,socratic_zero,bailey2026scalingselfplayselfguidance}.
+R-Few adds lightweight human supervision to stabilize self-evolution~\citep{r_few}, and SPICE grounds generation in retrieved documents~\citep{liu2025spice}.
+Closest in spirit, \citet{mishra2026preventing} counter curriculum collapse with a semantic coverage signal over an embedding-induced partition, though this too intervenes on problem selection and leaves the proposer's action space untouched.
+We run our experiments in R-Zero's two-model setup, where the challenger is directly observable and diversity interventions can be studied under control.